NorXorNon/docker-compose_influxdb_grafana_nodered/README.md

-# This repository only edit on docker-compose.yml to make it work on vultr cloud
+# Only edit on docker-compose.yml to make it work on vultr cloud
 This command need to run in order to give permission to docker to writhe 1000uid process (make it storing data from nodered)
 ```bash
 # sudo chown -R 1000:1000 ./data-nodered